Home Articles Web design & development Why you must keep your web & software applications up-to-date

 Enhance the user experience

 Updating your applications ensures you are benefiting from the latest technologies and the most innovative functionality possible.
-The application will also be more efficient, faster, more responsive, more secure and easier to work with.
+The application will also be more efficient, faster, more secure and easier to work with.
 This will enhance the user experience of your software and website.

 The longer updates are left, the higher the chance of something going wrong.
 This may be due to vulnerabilities being found by hackers or key functionality breaking as it becomes out of date with its environment.
 To keep your software or website solutions secure and operating smoothly, you need to install updates promptly after release.
 Ensuring they are integrated properly.

-At Alberon, we proactively work to keep our client’s applications current with regular security updates included as standard in our hosting and maintenance packages.
+At Alberon, we proactively work to keep our client’s applications current with regular security updates included as standard in our web hosting and maintenance packages.
 Our servers provide a secure and robust environment to any application in.
 It is a familiar environment for our developers to conduct and test updates to ensure they are integrated properly before putting them live.